-Lastly, similar to the corrections for Delivery Points with a Daily Schedule, Elia corrects for FCR assuming a downward activation of the entire contracted FCR volume during the MTU t in question.
+Lastly, Elia corrects for FCR assuming a downward activation of the entire contracted FCR volume during the MTU t in question.

 Next to a correction for the Frequency related ancillary services, Elia corrects for the participation to Redispatching Services.
-In case of Delivery Points without Daily Schedule, Elia corrects for any downward activation in Redispatching:
+Elia corrects for any downward activation in Redispatching: